-Peter Gilgan is a Canadian billionaire, CEO, and founder of Mattamy, a home building company.
+Peter Gilgan is a Canadian billionaire.
+He is the CEO and founder of Mattamy, a home building company.

-Today, his fortune stands at around 3.4 billion dollars as these lines are written.
+Today, Peter’s fortune amounts to 3.4 billion dollars as these lines are written.

 This is how he did it.

 Gilgan grew up in a middle-class family in Burlington, Canada.
 He had 6 siblings.